Alltagsküche

 - 1

-Peel the potatoes, chop into even chunks, and boil in salted water for about 20 minutes until tender.
+Peel the potatoes, cut them into even chunks and boil them in salted water for about 20 minutes, until tender and easy to crush.

 - 2

-Meanwhile, peel the carrots and kohlrabi, then dice into small cubes.
+Meanwhile, peel the carrots and kohlrabi, then cut them into small, even dice so they cook at the same rate.

 - 3

-Melt 10 g of butter in a pan and gently sweat the vegetables.
+Melt 10 g of butter in a saucepan and sweat the carrots and kohlrabi for 2 to 3 minutes without letting them brown heavily.

 - 4

-Sprinkle over the flour and stir for a minute or two until it turns a light golden colour.
+Sprinkle over the flour and stir for a minute or two, until it turns pale golden.
+Do not let it darken, or the sauce may taste floury or bitter.

 - 5

-Gradually whisk in the milk and vegetable stock, seasoning with salt and pepper.
+Gradually stir in about 60 ml milk and the vegetable stock, whisking or stirring constantly to avoid lumps.
+Season with salt and pepper.

 - 6